Maria05-AI/Medical-Pneumonia-Detection/README.md

 Below is the training history showing the model's learning curve.
 Notice how **Validation Recall** (Orange line) remains high throughout training.

 ![Model Performance Charts](./model_performance.jpg)
-*(Make sure to upload your 'model_performance.jpg' image to the repo to see it here)*

 ## How to Run
 1. Clone this repository.